srf6413/youtube-hermes-config/spanner_population/README.md

  <br/><br/>

 ## Functionality:<br/>
-Running this program will clear all entries previously existing in all tables, and then fill all tables with them sample data described above.<br/><br/>
+Running this program will clear all entries previously existing in all tables, and then fill all tables with the sample data described above.<br/><br/>